Visual Template Inference for Data Extraction from Documents: Field Inference

 When $L_{p_i} > L_{p_j}$, let $v_{p_i}^{'}$ be the subsequence of $v_{p_i}$ that occurs in blocks created from $v$, i.e., $\forall p_k \in v_{p_i}^{'}, p_k \in B$, where $v\rightarrow B$.
 Based on the above proof, $v_{p_i}^{'}$ is a perfect match with $v_{p_j}$, and thus $v_{p_i}$ is a partial perfect match with $v_{p_j}$. \end{proof} }

 Next we establish the corresponding property for fields in a key-value node.
 Consider a true field $p$ in a node $v$ whose type is $Key$-$Value$ in $T'$ (e.g., \code{DOB} in police complaints).
-Let $f(p)$ be an indicator function where $f(p) = True$ if the corresponding value for $p$ is always missing or always not-missing in every record generated by $T'$ (e.g., \code{Gender}).
+Let $f(p) = True$ if the corresponding value for $p$ is always missing or present in every record generated by $T'$ (e.g., \code{Gender}).
 Otherwise, $f(p) = False$.

 \begin{proposition} Consider the true template $T' = (V',E')$.
-Given a unique node $v\in V', v.type = Key$-$Value$, $p_i,p_j \in v.fields$, and $f(p_i)=f(p_j)=True$, if $L_{p_i} = L_{p_j}$, then $p_i$ and $p_j$ are a perfect match; if $L_{p_i} > L_{p_j}$, then $p_j$ and $p_j$ are a partial perfect match. \end{proposition}
+Given a unique node $v\in V', v.type = Key$-$Value$, $p_i,p_j \in v.fields$, and $f(p_i)=f(p_j)=True$: if $L_{p_i} = L_{p_j}$, then $p_i$ and $p_j$ are a perfect match; if $L_{p_i} > L_{p_j}$, then $p_j$ and $p_j$ are a partial perfect match. \end{proposition}

-Proposition~\ref{prop:kv} states that if two phrases have a consistent filling pattern ($f(\cdot) = \textit{True}$) in a unique key-value node, they must be a perfect match.
+Proposition~\ref{prop:kv} (proof in Appendix~\ref{subsec:proof-proposition2}) states that if two phrases have a consistent filling pattern ($f(\cdot) = \textit{True}$) in a unique key-value node, they must be a perfect match.
 For instance, if \code{DOB}'s value is always missing while \code{Gender}'s value is always present in every record, then \code{DOB} and \code{Gender} are a perfect match, provided their location vectors have the same length.
 Conversely, if $f(p_i) = \textit{False}$, the relative distance between $p_i$ and $p_j$ is not consistent across records.
-However, even in this case, the phrase $p_i$ with $f(p_i) = \textit{False}$ ends up being a partial perfect match with phrase $p_j$ (where $f(p_j) = \textit{True}$) if there exists a sequence of two data blocks in which $p_i$ is either consistently "present" or consistently "missing," a scenario commonly observed in practice. \papertext{A proof can be found in~\cite{rt-long}. }
+However, even in this case, the phrase $p_i$ with $f(p_i) = \textit{False}$ ends up being a partial perfect match with phrase $p_j$ (where $f(p_j) = \textit{True}$) if there exists a sequence of two data blocks in which $p_i$ is either consistently "present" or consistently "missing," a scenario commonly observed in practice.

 \techreport{A proof is presented below.} \techreport{ \begin{proof}[Proof of Proposition~\ref{prop:kv}] Consider the location vectors of $p_i$ and $p_j$, $v_{p_i} = [i_1,i_2,...,i_m]$, $v_{p_j} = [j_1,j_2,...,j_m]$.
 Under the assumption that a phrase $p$ has a unique label, when there exists a unique node $v\in V', v.type = Key$-$Value$, $p_i,p_j \in v.fields$, and $f(p_i)=f(p_j)=True$, if $L_{p_i} = L_{p_j}$, $\forall B_k$, $v\rightarrow B_k$, let the index of $p_i$ and $p_j$ in $B_k$ be $i_k$ and $j_k$, respectively.